hilton/hilton.github.com/blog/_posts/2022-02-08-no-free-api.md

 ## Publishing the API freezes it

-Sooner or later, a user-interface change will change the API will, and annoyed customers will want to know why their expensive custom reports broke.
+Sooner or later, a user-interface change will change the API, and annoyed customers will want to know why their expensive custom reports broke.
 You can’t break your API once _published_, so you’ll have to stop changing it.

 ## The actual API grows beyond what you published